vghuy17ck1/svt-av1-psyex/README.md

 - `--psy-rd` *0.0 to 4.0*

 Configures psychovisual rate distortion strength to improve perceived quality by measuring and attempting to preserve the visual energy distribution of high-frequency details and textures.
 The default is 0.
+PSY-RD is only supported by Tune 2, Tune 3, & Tune 4.

 ### Modified Defaults